Deciding where to stay in Las Vegas is tough because it can really make or break your trip.

-I’d be surprised if you ever ran out of things to do or places to eat!
+I’d be surprised if you ever ran out of things to do or places to eat while there!

 TIP: If you want to live it up like the Hangover dudes, book a suite in the Forum Tower.

 One of my most favorite hotels in Las Vegas is The Cosmopolitan, located right next door to Bellagio.